-- 1. A completed graduate application form (and fee); - Completion of the bachelor's degree with a major in music from a fully accredited institution, with a minimum GPA of 3.0; two official transcripts from the institution at which the applicant has taken undergraduate work (must be sent directly from the undergraduate institution(s)). - 3.
-Satisfactory completion of interview/audition requirements: - Present a portfolio including a one to two page philosophy of teaching, sample programs, curriculum, and other examples of organizational, philosophical, research or performance experiences - Submit a DVD with 10-20 minutes demonstrating teaching ability in the classroom/rehearsal - · Performance on major instrument/voice
+- 1. A completed graduate application form (and fee); - Completion of the bachelor's degree with a major in music from a fully accredited institution, with a minimum GPA of 3.0; an official transcript from the institution at which the applicant has taken undergraduate work (must be sent directly from the undergraduate institution(s)). - 3.
+Undergraduate courses may not be taken for graduate degree credit. - 4.
+Satisfactory completion of departmental entrance requirements: - Take the UNK Graduate Music Examination (If deficiencies are indicated, additional coursework may be required.) - Present a portfolio including a one to two page philosophy of teaching, sample programs, curriculum, and other examples of organizational, philosophical, research or performance experiences - Submit a DVD with 10-20 minutes demonstrating teaching ability in the classroom, rehearsal, or studio (for private teachers). - Submit a recording or a performance on principal instrument or voice (required of those who wish to enroll in graduate level applied lessons). - Submit three letters of recommendation from individuals who have knowledge of the applicant's capabilities/professional musical experience;